-The Board has delineated the "facts material" to determining whether CMS properly revoked a supplier's Medicare participation under section 424.535(a)(8): 1) whether Petitioner was out of the country on the dates alleged; and 2) whether she billed Medicare for services she claimed to have provided to specific individuals on those dates.
+The Board has delineated the "facts material" to determining whether CMS properly revoked a supplier's Medicare participation under section 424.535(a)(8): 1) whether the directing physician was out of the country on the dates alleged; and 2) whether the supplier billed Medicare for services it claimed the directing physician provided to specific individuals on those dates.
 Zille Shah, M.D. and Zille Huma Zaim, M.D., PA, DAB No. 2688 at 5 (2016); Mohammad Nawaz, M.D. and Mohammad Zaim, M.D., PA, DAB No. 2687 at 5 (2016).